Respected Brain Injury Attorneys Offer Representation Nationwide

 - Assault.
 Head trauma during an assault can result in a serious TBI or wrongful death from brain damage.

 - Construction accidents.
 Blunt trauma from falling or sliding objects on worksites is a common cause of brain injuries.
 The risk of serious injuries increases when construction companies fail to follow OSHA safety regulations.

 Our Brain Injury Attorneys Offer Free Initial Consultations

-If you or a loved one sustained a traumatic brain injury as a result of someone else’s negligence, then contact our personal injury law firm today.
-We can assist you filing your claim and will consult medical professionals, economists, accident reconstructionists and more to calculate the compensation you deserve.
+If you or a loved one sustained a traumatic brain injury as a result of someone else’s negligence, then contact our law firm today.
+We can assist you in filing your claim and will consult medical professionals, economists, accident reconstructionists and more to calculate the compensation you deserve.
 We fight for justice for our clients and their families, and we can fight for you, too.

 Our law firm accepts brain injury cases nationwide from our offices in Miami, Florida.
 Contact our attorneys today to schedule your free initial consultation.